 Then the Lord said to me: Do not say: I am [only] a youth, for you will go to everyone I send you to and speak whatever I tell you.Jeremiah 1:7(HCSB)

-Jeremiah had been born into a 'priestly' family, from the tribe of Benjamin.. but it was not his parentage, his lineage or the dictates of a board of directors that secured his prophetic ministry – nor was he a self-proclaimed mouthpiece for the Lord, as so often happened in Bible times – as is does today!
+Jeremiah had been born into a 'priestly' family, from the tribe of Benjamin... but it was not his parentage, his lineage, or the dictates of a board of directors that secured his prophetic ministry; nor was he a self-proclaimed mouthpiece for the Lord, as so often happened in Bible times, and still happens today!

-Don’t say, 'I am a youth,’ Jeremiah was told by the Lord, because everywhere I send you, you shall go, and you will speak all that I command you to speak.
+"Do not say, 'I am only a youth,'" Jeremiah was told by the Lord, "because everywhere I send you, you shall go, and all that I command you, you shall speak."

-Jeremiah, like all those that are called, chosen, selected or sent was not to worry about the message he was to carry, because the words would be given from above – at the right time.
-Jesus Himself reminded us that it is not you who speak, when we are sent with God's word on our lips, but it is the Spirit of our Father Who speaks in you.
+Jeremiah, like all those that are called, chosen, selected, or sent, was not to worry about the message he was to carry, because the words would be given from above – at the right time.
+Jesus Himself reminded us that it is not we who speak when we are sent with God's words on our lips, but it is the Spirit of our Father Who speaks in us.

-Heavenly Father, thank You for the example of Jeremiah, who was used by You to tell both Jew and Gentile the message You gave Him to speak.
-Thank You that You can use anyone, who is ready and willing to hear and answer Your call.
-Thank You that You have promised that Your grace is sufficient – when in faith we respond to Your leading and guidance.
-Lord, here am I – send me, in Jesus name, AMEN.
+Heavenly Father, thank You for the example of Jeremiah who was used by You to tell both Jew and Gentile the message You gave Him to speak.
+Thank You that You can use anyone who is ready and willing to hear and answer Your call.
+You have promised that Your grace is sufficient when, in faith, we respond to Your leading and guidance.
+Lord, here am I, send me.
+In Jesus' name, AMEN.